 If you're an actor in Hollywood, you're going to be asked about #MeToo.
-The list of allegations of sexual misconduct, starting with those against producer Harvey Weinstein in October, grows longer every day, and was a hot topic during The Hollywood Reporter's first ever live roundtable that shirked the usually-gendered nature of these get-togethers in favor of a co-ed discussion at West Hollywood’s Quixote Studios on December 7.
+The list of allegations of sexual misconduct, starting with those against producer Harvey Weinstein in October, grows longer every day, and was a hot topic during The Hollywood Reporter's first ever live roundtable that shirked the usually-gendered nature of these get-togethers in favour of a co-ed discussion at West Hollywood’s Quixote Studios on December 7.
 Bryan Cranston, Armie Hammer, Robert Pattinson, Diane Kruger, Margot Robbie, and Octavia Spencer gathered to discuss many elements of the industry, but when the topic turned to #MeToo, the men let the women do the talking.

 "Coming forward is far more complicated than anyone can imagine unless they are in that position," Robbie replied when asked about the people who have used social media to speak up about allegations, and those who have chosen to stay silent.
 "So I would bear no judgment on anyone who didn’t want to come forward.
 I would hope that anyone who did knows that they can and be supported 100 percent."